webdsl/webdsl-docs/docs/tutorials/pages-and-navigation.md

   }
 ```

-Visiting `http://localhost:8080/cookbook/` will still show the home page as we have seen before.
+In this updated version, visiting `http://localhost:8080/cookbook/` will still show the home page as we have seen before.
 The new recipe page is available on `http://localhost:8080/cookbook/recipe`.

 ## Adding Navigation